DanielGriffiths1182/javascript-codewars-archive/README.md

-- 22 We need a function that can transform a number into a string.
+- 22 We need a function that can transform a number/boolean into a string.
  What ways of achieving this do you know?